ballerina-attic/messaging-with-ballerina/README.md

 # Ballerina Message Broker
 [Ballerina Message Broker](https://github.com/ballerina-platform/ballerina-message-broker) is a light-weight, easy-to-use, 100% open source message broker that uses AMQP as the messaging protocol.

-> Let’s take a look at a sample real world scenario to understand how to use Ballerina message broker for messaging.
+> Let’s take a look at a sample real world scenario to understand how to use Ballerina Message Broker for messaging.

-The following topics walk you through the steps to build a RESTful Web service using Ballerina message broker:
+The following topics walk you through the steps to build a RESTful Web service using Ballerina Message Broker:

 - [What you'll build](#what-youll-build)
 - [Prerequisites](#prerequisites)